-"A-" by Fitch: An "A" rating denotes expectations of low default risk.
+"A" by Fitch: An "A" rating denotes expectations of low default risk.
 The capacity for payment of financial commitments is considered strong.
 This capacity may, nevertheless, be more vulnerable to adverse business or economic conditions than is the case for higher ratings.
-The modifier "-" is appended to denote the relative status within the rating category.